osrg/gobgp/docs/sources/policy.md

     - as-path-set: *aspath1*
     - as-path length: *equal 2*

-  - If a route matches all these conditions, the route is accepted and added community "65100:20" and subtracted 200 from med value and prepended 65005 five times in its AS_PATH attribute, and also next-hop 10.0.0.1 is set.
+  - If a route matches all these conditions, it will be accepted with community "65100:20", next-hop 10.0.0.1, local-pref 110, med subtracted 200, as-path prepended 65005 five times.

  ```toml
  # example 4